 The Augsburg Core Curriculum includes the following components:

-Engaging Minneapolis—course-embedded experiences that introduce you to our diverse urban community
+- Engaging Minneapolis—course-embedded experiences that introduce you to our diverse urban community

-The Search for Meaning (REL 100 and 200) invites students to explore the College’s Lutheran heritage, gain literacy in religious traditions around the world, and reflect on their own beliefs, values, gifts and vocations
+These courses invite students to explore the University’s Lutheran heritage, gain literacy in religious traditions, and reflect on their own beliefs and values.

 The Senior Keystone helps students to begin the transition to life and work after graduation.

 Liberal Arts Foundation Courses

 The Liberal Arts Foundation Courses engage students in the discovery of various disciplines—Natural Sciences and Mathematics, Social and Behavioral Sciences, Humanities, and Fine Arts—that are essential for creative and informed lives in today’s world.

 Skills for Career and Life